ranfysvalle02/blog-drafts/llm-agg.md

 4. **Projecting Results:** Now, the `$project` operator steps in to define the final output format.
 It discards the automatically generated grouping identifier (`_id`) by setting it to 0.
 It then renames the grouping field (`_id` which held the "transactions.symbol") to a clearer name, "symbol".
 Finally, it calculates the net gain or loss for each symbol using the `$subtract` operator.
 This subtracts the `buyValue` from the `sellValue` to determine the net gain or loss for that symbol.

-5. **Sorting by Net Gain:** Lastly, the `$sort` operator organizes the results.
+5. **Sorting by Net Gain:** The `$sort` operator organizes the results.
 It sorts the documents based on the "netGain" field in descending order (-1).
 This means symbols with the highest net gain (most profitable) will appear first in the final output.

+6. **Limiting Results:** Lastly, the `$limit` operator is used to limit the number of documents passed to the next stage in the pipeline.
+In this case, it's set to 3, meaning only the top three documents (stocks with the highest net gain) will be included in the final output.

 ![MongoDB Aggregation Pipeline Results Screenshot](https://raw.githubusercontent.com/ranfysvalle02/blog-drafts/main/x221.png)